mvcds/brave-clojure/10/readme.md

 > Atom

 `atom` creates a new atom which *refers* to its initial value.

 Getting the state of an atom requires dereferencing.

 > Changing an Atom's state

 `swap!` applies an updater function to the current's atom's state to create a new value on the identity.

-`swap!` also returns the new current's atom's state.
+It also returns the new current's atom's state.

-Under the hood, `swap!` implements a *compare-and-set* semantics which basically means that if the atom's state change in the middle of an operation, it will retry to change its state based on the now current's state.
+Under the hood, `swap!` implements a *compare-and-set* semantics which basically means that if the atom's state change in the middle of an operation, it will retry to change its state based on the now current's state until it is able to set the value.

 > Reset